Linux Setup JMeter Test Environment

 admin true

-If user permissions are displayed, database preparation is complete
+If the user permissions for admin are displayed as true, the database setup is complete.

 Grafana

-The need for chart display is not essential; the INLINE_CODE_0 data from the interface can already be observed when executed in the command line, and it’s more about understanding the program’s internal execution time
+When writing test cases, it was found that the chart visualization effect is not very necessary; the tps data from the interface can be observed when executed in the command line, and more importantly, we wanted to know the internal timing of the program.

 docker run -d --name=grafana -p 3000:3000 grafana/grafana:7.3.1

-The document also describes how to customize __INLINE_CODE_0
+The documentation also describes how to customize the listener.

 References